 - Baking Soda

-Then, slowly mix the dry ingredients into the wet ingredients.
-If the mixture is too dry and crumbles easily, add 1 tbsp non-dairy milk (do not add more than 3 tbsp non-dairy milk).
+2. Then, slowly mix the dry ingredients into the wet ingredients (except almond milk).
+If the mixture is too dry and crumbles easily, slowly drizzle in almond milk (do not add more than 1/4 cup non-dairy milk).
 Then, mix in the chocolate chips.

 Ultra-Fudgy Vegan Gluten-Free Double Chocolate Chip Cookies!